drfuzzi/INF2009_SoundAnalytics/README_V2.md

 ```

-### B. Feature Extraction & Fingerprinting
+### B. Feature Extraction & Fingerprinting (Visualization)

-We use `librosa` to convert the time-series data into mathematical representations.
-This version adds the **Chromagram** (which the new manual missing code for) back into the visualization.
+Raw audio is too large for real-time edge analysis.
+We extract mathematical "fingerprints" to understand sound. `librosa` is used to convert the time-series data into mathematical representations.

 ```python
 import librosa